flancian/garden/pinhole.md

 The short of it would be:

+- Check out in /var/www/pinhole -- I run it under user pinhole.
+To set up a separate user, you can use e.g. `adduser pinhole` in Debian based systems and then `su - pinhole` to execute the rest.
 - Install [[certbot]] and configure a host running SSL.
 - Install [[uwsgi]] using your distribution package manager or [[pipx]]/[[poetry]] to manage dependencies.
 - Add the following snippet to the host: